 Christian colleges in Kansas offer students an array of degree programs and resources to meet their academic needs.
 Students considering these schools may also look for spiritual organizations to be a part of or think about how the size of the school may impact their studies.
 Here we discuss a few of the Christian colleges more in depth to help students make an informed decision.

 Baker University is a top-ranked private institution in Kansas that boasts a 90% acceptance rate for students applying to medical school.
-In 2016, the school had a little more than 1,850 undergraduate students, according to the NCES, and offers associate's, bachelor's, master's and doctoral degree programs.
+In 2018, the school had 1,793 undergraduate students, according to the NCES, and offers associate's, bachelor's, master's and doctoral degree programs.
 Students can select degree programs from a variety of areas, including Spanish, recreation, exercise science, economics, church leadership, physics, international business, chemistry and mass media.
 To further develop their spiritual lives, students may attend weekly chapel services, participate in Fellowship of Christian Athletes (FCA) and other organizations or join the school's unique Ambassador Program, through which students travel to other United Methodist churches to worship and talk with youth in that area.

 MidAmerica Nazarene University

 U.S. News & World Report named MidAmerica Nazarene University one of the Best Regional Universities in the Midwest for 2018.
 Students on campus can attend weekly chapel services and it is not uncommon for professors to begin class with a devotion or prayer and/or allow students to share prayer requests and praises.
-The school had a little over 1,300 undergraduate students in 2016, per the NCES, and offers certificate, associate's, bachelor's and master's degree programs.
+The school had 1,306 undergraduate students in 2018, per the NCES, and offers certificate, associate's, bachelor's and master's degree programs.
 Students can pursue study in areas like youth and family ministry, biology education, kinesiology, psychology, computer science, graphic design, nursing and counseling.

 Kansas Christian College